Have historical relations with India, want to strengthen collaboration: Somalia health minister | Health

 Health ministers and delegates from various countries are in the national capital to attend the sixth edition of the 'Advantage Healthcare India' event, which aims to promote 'Medical Value Travel' in the country.

-During a visit to Apollo Hospitals in Delhi on Thursday, Adan said, ''We have historical relations between Somalia and the Indian government.
+During a visit to Apollo Hospitals in Delhi, Adan said, ''We have historical relations between Somalia and the Indian government.
 A large number of Somali people come to India for medical purposes.
 We want to strengthen collaboration with India.''
 Deputy Health Minister of Egypt Dr Ahmed Hussein Shehata Elsobky also visited Apollo Hospital.

 ''We saw the latest technology and a lot of advancements have been made.
 We would like to have MoUs with the hospital to train our people from Egypt.
 The meeting was quite fruitful and will pave the way for cooperation between India and Egypt,'' he said.